asliwiak/differentiabilityStatistics/README.md

-## Supplementary files (code and data) for "Computational assessment of smooth and rough parameter dependence of statistics in chaotic dynamical systems"
+## Supplementary files (code and data) for the manuscript titled "Computational assessment of smooth and rough parameter dependence of statistics in chaotic dynamical systems"

 This is a repository of supplementary files for the manuscript titled "Computational assessment of smooth and rough parameter dependence of statistics in chaotic dynamical systems", authored by Adam A Sliwiak, Nisha Chandramoorthy and Qiqi Wang.